 Nur Sarai in Jalandhar

-Nurmahal, a town in Jalandhar, Punjab, is named after Nur Jahan, wife of Mughal emperor Jahangir.
-She was also called Nur Mahal.
+Nurmahal, a town located in Jalandhar, Punjab, derives its name from Nur Jahan, the wife of Mughal emperor Jahangir, who was also known as Nur Mahal.

 The town Nurmahal is famous for a Sarai built there by Nur Jahan in 1620-21.
 This building provided accommodation for about 100 people.
-[There is another Nurmahal sarai at Agra built by Nur Jahan; perhaps a copy of the original sarai at Jalandhar.]
+There is another Nurmahal sarai at Agra, also built by Nur Jahan, which may have been modeled after the original sarai in Jalandhar.

-The sarai is 551 feet square and has octagonal towers at corners.
-The western gateway or the Lahore gate is a double storeyed structure with a coating of red sandstone.
-The front is divided into relief panels ornamented with sculpture.
-There are figures of angels, lotuses, fairies, elephants, riders, lion fights, rhinoceroses, camels, monkeys, peacocks, men on horseback etc.
+The Nurmahal Sarai is an impressive structure measuring 551 feet square, featuring octagonal towers at each corner.
+The western gateway, known as the Lahore gate, is a double storeyed structure adorned with a striking red sandstone coating.
+The front of the gateway is divided into relief panels, each beautifully ornamented with sculptures depicting angels, lotuses, fairies, elephants, riders, lion fights, rhinoceroses, camels, monkeys, peacocks, men on horseback, and more.

-The sides of the gateway are embellished with foliated scroll-work depicting birds sitting on branches.
-There are geometrical patterns also.
+The sides of the gateway are embellished with foliated scroll-work showcasing birds sitting on branches, along with intricate geometrical patterns.

-The eastern gateway also bore similar decorations, but this is now only a mass of ruin.
-There was an inscription over this gateway, which was preserved by a localite:
+While the eastern gateway once boasted similar decorations, it now lies in ruins.
+There was an inscription over this gateway, which was provided to Cunningham by a local resident.

 Over the East or Delhi Gate: